Fazeley: Transport

+Canal

+Fazeley became the junction of the Birmingham and Fazeley Canal and the Coventry Canal in 1789.

+Road

-Fazeley sits astride the old Roman road of Watling Street, which is now much quieter following the rerouting of the A5 road to a new course between Fazeley and Tamworth.
+Fazeley sits astride the old Roman road of Watling Street which was until 1882 a turnpike road.

+The road is now much quieter following the rerouting of the A5 road to a new course between Fazeley and Tamworth.
 The road is now designated the B5404.

 Fazeley Bridge crosses the River Tame and separates Two Gates from Fazeley.
 The Tame at this point is the boundary between the districts of Lichfield and Tamworth and was formerly the boundary between Staffordshire and Warwickshire.
 The bridge was built in 1796 to replace an earlier one destroyed by flooding.
 It is Grade II listed and has three segmental arches constructed of ashlar.

-Until 1904, Wilnecote Station in nearby Two Gates was known as Wilnecote and Fazeley.
+The bridge was rebuilt in 1829-30.

+The bridge was damaged in 1840 by someone pushing the capstones off.
+In 1843 it was reported that the flagged causeways on the bridge are so much worn that one side requires new flagging, and the other side repairing with the best of the old flags.
+The expense of the whole was estimated at £23.
+This work was completed by 1844.

+Bus

+The first bus service in Fazeley was introduced in July 1913 by John Thornburn of Tamworth who obtained a Daimler double-deck motor bus capable of carrying 34 passengers.
+His mill at Twogates was converted into a garage for storing and repairing the buses.
+He charged 2d for a trip from Tamworth Castle to Fazeley.